enisz/igdb/README.md

 ### Set Default
 ``public IGDB::set_default ( string $parameter, mixed $value ) : void``<br/>
-Set the default values for the following parameters:
+This method will set the default values.

+<p>Parameters:</p>

  - ``fields ( array | string )``: set the default fields of the queries.
 Default is all fields (*).
  - ``limit ( number )``: set the default limit of the queries.
 Value must be a number between 1 and 50.
 Default is 10.
  - ``offset ( number )``: set the default offset of the queries.
 Value must be a number greater or equal to 0.
 Default is 0.

+ <p>Return</p>
+ This method has no return values.

  Example
 ```
+// Setting the default fields
 $IGDB->set_default('fields', array('id', 'name'));
+$IGDB->set_default('fields', 'id,name');

+// Setting the default limit
 $IGDB->set_default('limit', 15);

+// Setting the default offset
 $IGDB->set_default('offset', 5);
 ```